-- Bachelor of Business Administration (BBA) - Master of Business Administration (MBA) - Master of Science in Information Technology (MSIT) - Certificates in Business Administration, Marketing, Strategic Management, Management Studies, Business Communications, Finance, Information Technology, and Business Analysis - Intensive English Program (IEP) beginner through advanced plus TOEFL Preparation, ABSD (Advanced Business Skills Development) and Accent Reduction/Pronunciation (2 hour Elective Class) - Professional Program
+- Master of Business Administration (MBA) - Intensive English Program (IEP) beginner through advanced plus TOEFL Preparation, ABSD (Advanced Business Skills Development) and Accent Reduction/Pronunciation (2 hour Elective Class)

 Online Distance Learning

 For online instruction, students access SSU's online courses via the internet, utilizing a web based elearning and course management platform and collaborate via an internet e-learning portal with Faculty and other students on a regular basis.
 In this modality, courses require that students complete at least an equivalent amount of work as required for a traditionally delivered course so that the acquired levels of knowledge, skills and/or competencies are at least equivalent to those acquired in a traditional format.
 Faculty may employ the same types of learning activities found in traditional courses, such as case studies, research projects and examinations, as well as require interaction with the Faculty and the other students via chat sessions and online discussion boards.
 Typically, interaction occurs throughout the week, with assignments returned weekly.